tmweigand/PMMoTo/docs/examples/drainage_inkbottle.rst

         reservoir_voxels=reservoir_voxels,
    )

-The domain, which consists of two subdomains, is represented below:
+The outline of the domain, which consists of two subdomains, is shown below:

 .. image:: /_static/examples/drainage_inkbottle/subdomains.png
    :alt: Domain